fpedd/ees-pees/backend/README.md

 For insights into the fake environment, research or the test please see the readme for the specific areas in the regarding folder.
 In the following you can find a closer view on the functionalities of the webotsgym and what is possible from a more technical perspective.

+## Overview Readme
+* Webotsgym -> how to setup an environment and add different modular input
+* Reward class -> class to calculate the reward of each action for RL and when episode is finished
+* Action class -> three different default action classes for discrete and continuous environments
+* Observation class -> two different observation classes with data from webots environment
+* Communication -> classes which manage the communication with external controller and supervisor for training and test runs
+* Use of Webotsgym -> how to run training and test runs with customized reward, action and observation classes

 ## Webotsgym
 * Goal: create a openai-gym-wrapper around the communication to Webots (http://gym.openai.com/docs/)